This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 $0.40 each way

-Toll is reduced from 50 to 40 cents, one of only two toll decreases in the bridge's history.
-The extra passenger charge is also eliminated.
-The reduction reflects strong traffic revenue that is ahead of bond repayment schedule.
+Toll is reduced from 50 to 40 cents on July 1, 1950, the first of several reductions in the bridge's early decades.
+The reduction reflects strong traffic revenue running ahead of the bond repayment schedule.

 1968